GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Tips

 - You can find the instance name of the Cloud SQL instance on the Cloud SQL instances page in the Google Cloud console.
+- Make sure that the service account used by Cloud Run has the `Cloud SQL Client` role.

 ## Challenge 6: Keeping secrets safe